JuanM04/portfolio/docs/the-cloc/day-2.md

 ---
-title: Day 2 — Gaming RasPi
+title: "Day 2 — Gaming RasPi"
 ---

 Before anything, Using the protoboard and a Female Plug adaptor, I now turn on my Raspberry through the 5V pin instead of the MicroUSB port.